 - Cook foods to proper temperatures.

 - Refrigerate any food you will not be eating right away.

 - If you take care of young children, wash your hands often and dispose of diapers carefully so that bacteria can't spread to other surfaces or people.

 - If you make canned food at home, make sure to follow proper canning techniques to prevent botulism.

-- Don't feed honey to children under 1 year of age.
+- Do not feed honey to children under 1 year of age.

 - When traveling where contamination is more likely, eat only hot, freshly cooked food.
 Boil water before drinking.
-Don't eat raw vegetables or unpeeled fruit.
+Do not eat raw vegetables or unpeeled fruit.